Revolver Rita

-Revolver Rita is an upcoming Tamil-language crime comedy film written and directed by JK.
+Revolver Rita is a 2025 Indian Tamil-language crime comedy film written and directed by JK.
 Chandru.
 It is produced by Sudhan Sundaram and Jagadish Palanisamy under Passion Studios and The Route.
-The film stars Keerthy Suresh in the lead role alongside Radhika Sarathkumar, Sunil, Redin Kingsley, Mime Gopi, Sendrayan, Super Subbarayan and others in supporting roles.
+The film stars Keerthy Suresh in the lead role alongside Radhika Sarathkumar, Sunil, Redin Kingsley, Sendrayan, Super Subbarayan and others in supporting roles.
 The film has music composed by Sean Roldan, editing handled by Praveen K. L. and cinematography handled by Dinesh B. Krishnan.

-Revolver Rita is scheduled to release in theatres on 28 November 2025.
+Revolver Rita was released in theatres on 28 November 2025.